Laravel-Backpack/docs/5.x/installation.md

 Follow the prompts - in the end, the installer will also tell you your admin panel's URL, where you should go and login.

+> **NOTE:** When the installer asks you if you would like to create and admin user, Backpack assumes that you are using the default user structure with `name, email and password` fields.
+If that's not the case, please reply **NO** to that question and manually create your admin user.

-> The installation command is interactive - it will ask you questions.
+> **NOTE:** The installation command is interactive - it will ask you questions.
 You can bypass the questions by adding the `--no-interaction` argument to the install command.

 ### Configure